deniskapel/global-classroom/papers/README.md

 ### Mainly, there are three approaches to diacritics restoration(text 2):
 1. Rule-based approach

 The used methods include cascading Weighted Finite-State Transducers[33], lexicon retrieval and rule-based morphological analysis [7].
 One other particular work [9] used diacritized text borrowing from other sources to diacritize a highly cited text.
-[Article 1] `To apply this, we have to spot out some rules (they probably exist, but still)'
+[Article 1] To apply this, we have to spot out some rules (they probably exist, but still)

 Rule-based corrections are linked to the input and output of the model to apply some changes to the output.
 These rules can select the appropriate diacritic for some characters in some contexts, or exclude the wrong choices in other contexts by nullifying their probabilities.
 Different sets of rules are applied to the outputs to eliminate some impossible diacritizations according to Arabic rules [Article 1]